Getting ready to take your driver’s test can be quite the milestone.

 - On-road driving

-Both types check if drivers know traffic laws and can drive safely.
+Both types of tests check whether drivers know traffic laws and can handle a vehicle safely.

 What to Expect on the Day of the Test

-On test day, arrive early and bring all needed documents.
+On test day, arrive with plenty of time to spare and don’t forget to bring all the necessary documents.

 - Proper use of turn signals